Avro Vulcan: aerodynamics, systems, and Cold War deterrent role

 Electronic countermeasures evolved continuously: receivers, jammers, and chaff/flare tactics layered survivability.
 Training emphasised crew resource management and navigation precision under fatigue and weather constraints—particularly during long-duration refuelled sorties.

-Electronic countermeasures systems evolved continuously to counter improving Soviet air defenses.
+Electronic countermeasures systems evolved continuously to counter improving Soviet air defences.
 Receivers detected enemy radar signals, jammers disrupted enemy radar tracking, and chaff/flare tactics provided additional layers of survivability.
-The comprehensive documentation of ECM evolution ensures that the Vulcan's defensive capabilities are properly understood.

 Low-level routes: performance, terrain, and radar coverage shaped ingress planning.